 On a hunt to find the best sublimation printer for heat transfer?
-Read on to find out the top picks.
+Read on to find out the top picks for beginners.

 Sublimation printers are one of the best printing methods for transferring clean design onto a fabric or rigid surface.
 Whether you’re looking for a sublimation printer for your home, studio or your own business, I have added an option for all you needs.